 Hypergrowth Online Retailer Selects eGain Knowledge Hub™ to Deliver Wow Experiences

-/EIN News/ -- SUNNYVALE, Calif., Sept.
-28, 2022 (GLOBE NEWSWIRE) -- eGain Corporation (NASDAQ: EGAN), the leading knowledge automation platform provider for customer engagement, today announced that a fast-growing online sports retailer selected the eGain Knowledge Hub™ to deliver easy and fun experiences for shoppers and contact center agents, who serve them.
+SUNNYVALE, Calif., Sept.
+28, 2022 (GLOBE NEWSWIRE) -- eGain Corporation EGAN, the leading knowledge automation platform provider for customer engagement, today announced that a fast-growing online sports retailer selected the eGain Knowledge Hub™ to deliver easy and fun experiences for shoppers and contact center agents, who serve them.

 The company's contact center workforce includes seasonal and gig agents, who are not as familiar with their offerings as experienced, in-house agents.
 The proportion of seasonal agents increases significantly during the holiday season, which makes it a challenge to provide effective and consistent customer service that is also compliant with organizational policies and best practices.
 The company wanted to deploy a modern knowledge management system to address this challenge.